-The 5 Different Cuts of Pants
+The 5 Types of Japanese Work Pants Explained

 When you are at the Nikka Zubon shop, you may be confused by the name of the pants.
 Indeed, we have different cuts of pants and each cut has a specific name.